pinyi-yang/encapsule-holarchy-notes/build-in-cell-model/observable-value-family.md

 };
 ```
 ***mailbox.value***: this namespace in ocdDataSpec will be the ONLY specialization for each member in the Observable Value Family.
 It is defined by the *valueTypeSpec* during [Sythesize Specialized Observable Value Cell Model](#Sythesize-Specialized-Observable-Value-Cell-Model)
+***dact***: dact stands for deferred action which can be defined by the [ACT-setDefferredAction](#set-defferred-action).
+It stored an registered Controller Action request that will be trigger everytime the [ACT-readValue](#read-value) of a syntesized Observable Value Cell is called.
+It turns the Observable Value into the lazy evaluation mode.
 ***cmObservableValueBase***: this subcell is purely a container for the [shared APIs](#Observable-Value-Cell-Model-Family-APIs) in the Observable Value Family.
 Automatically included in the Observable Value Family.
 <br><br>